-Ohio Regional Music Arts and Cultural Outreach (ORMACO) continues its free Wadsworth Library concert series with cellist Anna Bowman on Sunday, November 14, 2021 at 2:00 pm.
+Ohio Regional Music Arts and Cultural Outreach (ORMACO) continues its free Concert in the Country series with cellist Anna Bowman on Sunday, November 14, 2021, at 2:00 pm at the Homerville Community Center, 8964 Spencer Road, Homerville, OH 44235.
 Anna will present a program entitled “The Bridge Project”, where she aims to bridge the classical divide between audience and performer.
 Anna will highlight works by such composers as Johann Sebastian Bach, Sergei Prokofiev, Gaspar Cassado, Stephen Mitton and Mark O’Connor.

 About the Artist